Go to the Students section

 IELTS language test results are only valid for two years.
 Your English language test report must be valid on the proposed start date of the programme, should your application be successful.
 Evidence of English language proficiency must be provided along with other supporting documents, in the form of a good quality copy of the certificate.

 As a result of very recent changes made by UK Visas & Immigration, please note we no longer regard TOEFL as an acceptable language test for entry to Oxford Brookes.
-This applies whether you require a Tier 4 student visa or not.
+This applies whether you require a Student visa or not.
 You can find more details on our English language requirements pages.

 If you do not meet these requirements you may be able to take our University English as a pre-sessional course.